burke-software/schooldriver/docs/index.rst

 Discipline Reports
 -------------------

-The Discipline Reports function allows users to pull discipline data, while having the option to filter by action, infraction, time, and minimum number of the previously stated.
+Displine Reports allows users to pull and filter discipline data by action, infraction, time, and minimum number of incidents.

 IMAGE

-**By Student Report** will produce a list of all students who have a record of disciplinary action, including details about the incident- e.g. student broke dress code, had his phone out, etc.
+**By Student Report** produces a list of students who have a record of disciplinary action including details about the incident.

-**Aggregate Report** produces an Excel document compiling a tally for each disciplinary incident.
+**Aggregate Report** generates an Excel document tallying each disciplinary incident.

 IMAGE

 -------------------
 Discipline Actions
 -------------------
-The **Discipline Actions** option located under the **Discipline** heading on the main SWoRD dashboard will control what disciplinary actions teachers have available to choose from when reporting students via drop down box.Accordingly, schools beginning to use SWoRD should add all discipline actions that the school currently utilizes.
+The link to **Discipline Actions** is located in **Home** under **Discipline**.

+Here disciplinary actions available from the dropdown menu may be modified.
-Clicking **Discipline Actions** will present the user with a list of current discipline actions.
-To add an action, simply select **Add Discipline Action** from that screen, create a new discipline, then save.
+Clicking **Discipline Actions** presents a list of current discipline actions.
+To add an action, click **+Add Discipline Action**, enter a new discipline, then Save.

+*Schools beginning to use SWoRD should add all discipline actions that the school currently utilizes.*

 IMAGE